WLYK

-WLYK (102.7 FM; "102.7 Lake FM") is a radio station licensed to Cape Vincent, New York, and broadcasting a gold adult contemporary format.
-Owned by Border International Broadcasting and operated by 1234567 Corporation, a company owned by the co-founders of Canadian broadcaster My Broadcasting Corporation, it primarily targets the larger neighboring Canadian radio market of Kingston, Ontario.
+WLYK (102.7 FM; "102.7 Wow FM") is a radio station licensed to Cape Vincent, New York.
+Owned by Border International Broadcasting and operated by 1234567 Corporation, a company owned by the co-founders of Canadian broadcaster My Broadcasting Corporation, it primarily broadcasts a classic hits format that targets the larger neighboring Canadian market of Kingston, Ontario.
 It is a member of Nielsen BDS' Canadian Border Stations Airplay panel.

 WLYK has an effective radiated power (ERP) of 3,000 watts.
 The transmitter is on Route 6 at Stone Quarry Road in Cape Vincent, near the St. Lawrence River and Lake Ontario.

 History

 AC and country

 On January 23, 1989, the station signed on as WKGG.
 It simulcast the adult contemporary format heard on 103.1 WTOJ in Watertown, but with commercials aimed at listeners in Kingston.
 In late 1993, the station went silent.

 In 1997, Garry MC Colman returned the station to the air.
 Its call sign was WBDR and it aired a contemporary hit radio (CHR) format as The Border.
 In late 1997, 102.7 started simulcasting on 106.7 to better serve Watertown.
 After the split of the "Border" simulcast in August 2006, it flipped to country after Kingston station CFMK-FM changed formats to adult hits, with 106.7 continuing the "Border" format.
 It began calling itself KIX-FM, using the call letters WKXX.